What To Do In Case Of Pesticide Exposure

 See a doctor: If you experience any symptoms of pesticide exposure, see a doctor immediately.

 Report pesticide incident: report pesticide drift and pesticide exposure each and every time it happens.
-Follow the links to report incidents in Fresno, Imperial and Kern Counties.
+Follow the links to report incidents in Fresno, Imperial, Kern, Tulare and Kings Counties.

 Record everything: Write down all of the details of the exposure before you forget anything.